A good shotgun is a powerful defense tool in the right hands. Here are our picks for the best home defense shotguns.

 First up on this list of the best home defense shotguns is the Winchester SXP Defender.
 The primary feature of the SXP (Super X Pump) series of shotguns is their inertia-assisted action, which Winchester markets as one of the fastest and smoothest pump-actions currently available.
 The SXP Defender combines this outstanding and innovative pump-action system with an 18″ fixed cylinder choked barrel (no constriction) that makes it a great choice for both buckshot and slugs.

 It is reasonably priced, lightweight, very handy, and can hold 6 (5+1) 12 gauge shotgun shells.
-The fact that it is manufactured in Turkey is a strike against it in the eyes of some, but make no mistake: the Winchester SXP Defender is an excellent choice for defending your home.
+The fact that it is manufactured in Turkey is a strike against it in the eyes of some, but make no mistake: the Winchester SXP Defender is an excellent shotgun for defending your home.

 One of the biggest problems with using a semi-automatic shotgun for home defense is that they tend to be more finicky than pump-action shotguns about the type of ammunition you use in them.
 However, the Benelli M4 has a self-regulating gas system that is specifically designed to reliably function with a wide variety of shotgun shell length and power levels.
-Add an 18.5″ barrel, a 6 (5+1) shell magazine capacity (which can be increased with an after market magazine extension), a ghost ring sight, and a Picatinny Rail that gives the shooter the option of adding an optic, and you’ve got a very potent shotgun.
+Add an 18.5″ barrel, a 6 (5+1) shell magazine capacity (which can be increased with an after market magazine extension), a ghost ring sight, and a Picatinny Rail that gives the shooter the option of adding an optic, and you’ve got a very potent home defense shotgun.

 It has such an excellent reputation for reliability and durability that it is used by a number of military and police forces all over the world, including the U.S. Marine Corps, where it is known as the M1014.
 With a retail price of around $2,000, the Benelli M4 doesn’t come cheap, but it is one of the best home defense shotguns money can buy.